jackewings/PortfolioProjects/README.md

 ### 3. NBAShootingPortfolio
 **Description:**
-This project leverages SQLite to perform extensive EDA on an NBA dataset, with a specific focus on the Minnesota Timberwolves, to discover team/league leaders and particular stats.
+This project leverages SQLite to perform extensive EDA on an NBA dataset, with a specific focus on the Minnesota Timberwolves, to discover team/league leaders in particular statistics.

 **Key Tasks:**
 - Utilized queries, joins, window functions, CTEs, temporary tables, and more to perform extensive EDA on an NBA dataset.
-- Focused on discovering team/league leaders and particular statistics with an emphasis on the Timberwolves.
+- Focused on discovering which players from the Timberwolves, and around the league, exceled or underperformed in different stat categories.

 ### 4. CoffeeSalesPortfolio
 **Description:**